PYBrulin/axone/README.md

     example_publisher --> example_subscriber : topic_published_rate_func\n(rate = 2 Hz)
 ```

-A publisher can be created using the `register_publish` or `publish_once` method of a node.
+A publisher can be created using the `publish_rate` or `publish_once` method of a node.
 The method takes the name of the topic to publish to, and the data to publish.
 It is possible to pass a function as the message, in which case the function will be called at the rate specified by the `rate` argument.
 The function must return a JSON-serializable object as the message.

 ```python
 from axone.node import Node